Posted April 18, 2018

 Training reinforcement and retention activities also need to be baked into the learning process from the start.
 When designing in-house training scenarios or selecting training vendors, verify that they include tools and activities that will reinforce the new information and boost skills and information retention over time.

-Hurley Write has developed a learning retention program for professionals who take their customized, instructor-led; online; or webinar writing courses.
+Hurley Write has developed a learning retention program for professionals who take their customized, instructor-led; online courses.
 Contact us to learn more!

 About Hurley Write, Inc.